-After searching high and low online, I finally just turned to a favorite Bolognese recipe that I first came across in the Epicurious bookazine Italy, which I reference regularly, and made educated adaptations.
-Including opting out of using dried mushrooms, and using chicken broth in place of mushroom.
-Rosemary and red wine in addition to the broth creates a warmth and depth of flavor and the fresh cooked mushrooms combined with finely diced carrots make a hearty texture.
+To make this mushroom ragu, I turned to a Bolognese recipe from the Epicurious bookazine Italy and made educated adaptations.
+Rosemary and red wine create a warmth and depth of flavor and the fresh cooked mushrooms combined with finely diced carrots make a hearty texture.

 Hands-On Time: 25 Minutes

 Special Equipment: Heavy bottomed large pot or Dutch Oven